Writing a narrative

 Hopefully the above section gives you enough to get started writing your own narratives.
 There are more technical details to follow, but if you want to get started we encourage trying it out!
 There are plenty of ways to approach the task, but we find the following workflow tends to work well:

-In the future we plan to add more and more editing capability into the debugger, but for now any changes to the narrative must be made in the Markdown file itself.
+In the future, we plan to expand the debugger with editing capability.
+For now, any changes to the narrative must be made in the Markdown file itself.
 When you are happy with the end result, see below for how to publish it on nextstrain.org.